The Role of Genetics in Neurodegenerative Diseases: Insights and Implications

 By taking into account a person’s unique genetic makeup, lifestyle factors and environmental exposures, healthcare professionals can develop tailored treatment plans that significantly improve patient outcomes.

-Personalised play a crucial role in the early identification of these disorders, while understanding gene-environment interplay helps experts target specific disease-causing pathways.
+Personalised diagnostics play a crucial role in the early identification of these disorders, while understanding gene-environment interplay helps experts target specific disease-causing pathways.

 Factors such as genetic makeup, and environmental exposures significantly impact neurodegenerative disorders.